ninfueng/ninpy/README.md

 # Ninpy #

-Ninnart's collection of reuse-able Python functions, classes and scripts. <br>
-**Note that this repository is very very unstable.
+Ninnart's collection of reuse-able Python functions, classes and scripts. / **Note that this repository is very very unstable.
 The update that may break this module occurs oftenly.**

 ## Install ##